Herbal Remedies and Hot Toddies

 Peppermint (Mentha Piperita L.) is used in bitters, Benedictine, and some varieties of Chartreuse.

-Seeds from both anise and its cousin star anise (Pimpinella Anisum L. and Illicium Verum Hook, respectively) appear in various drinks, including Absinthe, Krambambuli, Spanish herb liqueur, and Alchermes.
+Seeds from both anise and its cousin star anise (Pimpinella Anisum L. and Illicium Verum Hook, respectively) appear in various drinks, including Absinthe, Krambambuli, and Spanish herb liqueur, and Alchermes.

 While some recipes require raw components, such as leaves or bark (familiar with cinnamon and cassia methods), others call for an essential liqueur.
 Preparing a liqueur is relatively easy.
 Most contain roughly 30% sugar, composed of a pound of sugar, a cup of water, and a quarter teaspoon of acid (used to initiate the fermentation process).
-The syrupy liqueur is added in, with the resulting mixture becoming drink after enough time.
+The syrupy liqueur is added in, with the resulting mixture becoming drunk after enough time.

 Source of Information of Herbal Remedies and Hot Toddies